CapnOdin/GridGUI/docs/Classes/SubGrid.md

 ##Methods

 ####__Init
-**desc**: Sets the min size of the subgrid and initalises the members that are required when managed by a `GridGUI.Cell` instance.
+**desc**: Sets the min size of the subgrid and initialises the members that are required when managed by a `GridGUI.Cell` instance.

 **args**: